Mexico Travel Guide

 Travel insurance

-I have recently discovered also SafetyWing as it’s been specifically recommended by different travel companies and professional travelers, especially for its user-friendly website and fast response.
+I recently discovered SafetyWing, which has been specifically recommended by different travel companies and professional travelers, especially for its user-friendly website and fast response.
 Safetywing has many advantages, especially for nomads, one of which is being able to pay on a monthly basis and cancel at any time.
-You can check out their site as well and compare the two companies to choose what works best for you.
+You can also check out their site and compare the two companies to choose what works best for you.

 Language

 The official language is Spanish, or better said, “Castellano”.
 Most people, especially those who work in tour activities and hotels will speak good English.
-If you are like me and love to explore rural areas, there are chances that you will encounter people who don’t speak English at all.
+If you are like me and love to explore rural areas, there is a chance that you will encounter people who don’t speak English at all.
 Worry not!

-Mexican people are very hospitable and warm and with a smile and gestures you will be able to get along very well with locals and it’s the best way to get to know them.
+Mexican people are very hospitable and warm.
+With a smile and gestures, you will get along very well with locals, and it’s the best way to get to know them.

 Smiles and a fun game of charades is a great way to get to know the locals.
 In any case, it’s always good to know a few words.

-I wrote a huge post on safety in Mexico where I also cover the language issue, with some phrases that will help out.
+I wrote a huge post on safety in Mexico covering the language issue, with some phrases that will help out.

 Knowing a few words and having a basic understanding of the language is always helpful, especially in unwanted circumstances.